 You probably have a decent idea of how healthy your teeth are.
 If you’re visiting your dentist every six months, they can observe any developing issues or structural problems and recommend treatment.
 Even if you aren’t always consistent about visiting your dentist, you know how often you’re brushing.
 You may be able to see cavities starting to form on your teeth.
 You can typically feel residue on the surfaces of your teeth when you haven’t brushed, but what about your gums?
-How do you know whether or not your gums are in good shape?
-A periodontal cleaning can protect your gums and teeth for the future.
+How do you know whether or not your gums are in good shape? can protect your gums and teeth for the future.

 Signs that Something Is Wrong with Your Gums

-You won’t typically see the dark, discolored spots on your gums that you would see when cavities form on your teeth.
+You won’t typically see the dark, discolored spots on your gums that you would see when on your teeth.
 Bacteria can still build up around and beneath your gum line, causing infections similar to cavities, though.
 If you notice redness in your gums, this may be a sign of inflammation.
 Swelling and pain are also signs of inflammation.
 Chronic inflammation in your gums is characterized as gingivitis, or the initial stage of gum disease.
 To treat this condition, you should see your dentist for a periodontal cleaning.

 A Periodontal Cleaning Removes Bacteria